The Importance of Log Management and Cybersecurity

 Log management supports a robust cybersecurity program by creating a single source of data for event reporting.
 You need to do more than identify abnormal events, and you need to document them for forensic purposes.

-Graylog offers the most flexible and comprehensive approach to detecting, responding, and hunting immediate security breaches fast.
+Graylog offers the most flexible and comprehensive approach to quickly detecting, responding, and hunting immediate security breaches.
 As cyberattacks will likely strike your enterprise at some point, drawing information from event logs will be instrumental in your cybersecurity strategy to mitigate them and reestablish your system to its normal operation.